amarukot/postcards-from-strangers/README.md

 Images were not loading if `DEBUG=False` in settings.py.

 Tried `python3 manage.py collectstatic` to put all static files into STATIC_ROOT.
 Didn't work.

+Tried to add a key/value entry in Heroku config vars for MEDIA_URL.
+Didn't work either.